flocked/FZUIKit/README.md

 ## Notable Extensions & Classes

-### ContentConfiguration
+### NSContentConfiguration & NSContentView
-A port of UIContentConfiguration to AppKit.
+A port of UIContentConfiguration & UIContentView to AppKit.

+#### NSHostingConfiguration
-- **NSHostingConfiguration**: A content configuration suitable for hosting a hierarchy of SwiftUI views.
+A content configuration suitable for hosting a hierarchy of SwiftUI views.

 ```
 let configuration = NSHostingConfiguration() {
     Label("Your account", systemImage: "folder.circle")